PropicSignifi/DevOps/README.md

 Many of the commands require `sfdx`, which can be downloaded from the Salesforce official site: https://developer.salesforce.com/tools/sfdxcli

-The bash auto completion requires the package `bash-completion`, which can be downloaded from some package managers, for example `brew` or `apt-get`.
+The optional bash auto completion requires the package `bash-completion`, which can be downloaded from some package managers, for example `brew` or `apt-get`.

 ```
 brew install bash-completion